 The original church in Wrexham was erected in the twelfth or early thirteenth century.
-The first mention of it comes from 1220, when the bishop of St. Asaph gave the monks of Valle Crucis half of the income from this temple.
+The first record of it comes from 1220, when the bishop of St Asaph gave the monks of Valle Crucis half of its income.
 In 1247, prince of Powys, Madog ap Gruffydd, bestowed monks of Valle Crucis with the patronage of the Wrexham church.
 As a result, the abbey received the vicar’s tithe, which further increased the wealth of Valle Crucis.
 In 1330, the church had to be rebuilt because of the damages caused to its tower during the storm.
 The present appearance temple owes to another reconstruction from the fifteenth and sixteenth centuries, probably financed by Lady Margaret Beaufort, the mother of king Henry VII.
 Its beginning was caused by the fire that struck the church in 1463.
-Rebuilding ended with the completion of the tower in 1524-1525.
+First, the side aisles were built, around 1500 a chancel was added, and the tower was completed in 1524-1525.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.

 Website stgilesparishchurchwrexham.org.uk, A Brief Guide to St Giles’ Parish Church Wrexham.